gbedwell/gbedwell.github.io/_pages/cv.md

 **Instructor in Medicine** - Dana-Farber Cancer Institute/Harvard Medical School.

 My current work lies at the intersection of computational and systems biology.
-I am developing ways to better understand retroviral integration targeting biases, how those biases relate to provirus expression and disease progression, and how host factors influence said targeting biases.
-I pursue these questions using both wet and dry lab approaches.
-I am actively developing an improved computational and statistical framework for determining integration targeting biases within datasets and assessing differential targeting between them.
-I am additionally involved in designing, performing, and interpreting biophysical experiments related to understanding the role of liquid-liquid phase separation in HIV-1 infection and integration targeting.
-Beyond my particular research projects, I actively mentor undergraduate students, research technicians, and other trainees in both wet and dry lab research.
+I am working to better define the genomic landscape of retroviral integration and the factors that influence that landscape.
+I have performed bioinformatic analyses for numerous collaborative projects across Harvard Medical School, the National Institutes of Health, and other scientific insitutions across the world.
+I am additionally working to develop tools and strategies that will enable scientists to more robustly characterize patterns of integration in their system-of-interest.
+These efforts include software/pipeline development and improvement, leveraging publically available datasets to better define genomic regions pertinent to integration, and developing methods to improve the resolution of integration site analysis.
+Beyond my research efforts, I actively mentor and advise undergraduate students, graduate students, research technicians, and others in the lab in both wet and dry lab research.

 **Consulting** - Freelance.